 The next day, Hulk and the Warbound return to the battlefield with brand-new battle armor.
 With the crowd believing that the Hulk is the prophesied Sakaarson, our heroes acquire their weapons as their next opponents are shown to them: a group of robotized creatures called the Wildebots.
 While the Warbound Gladiators initially shield themselves, the Hulk takes out the first wave of robotic creatures.

 Once the Wildebots manage to reach the Warbound Gladiators and start attacking them, they begin to strike back and join the battle.
-Including a impressive teamwork move, they manage to defeat enough of their robotic foes as the Hulk comes in and finishes the remaining creatures off.
+After displaying an impressive teamwork maneuver, they manage to defeat enough of their robotic foes as the Hulk comes in and finishes the remaining creatures off.